-- A. Read the Internship Handbook. - B. Attend mandatory internship orientation meeting on November 25, 2019. - C. Complete 4 hours of AIDS/HIV training (see FAQ's/Appendix J). - D. Attend the Internship Fair sponsored by The Seattle School on Friday, January 31, 2020 at 9:30am-12pm. - E. Secure an internship that meets the requirements of The Seattle School. - F. Complete the Internship Site Agreement (Appendix A), and the Supervisor Guidelines (Appendix B). - G. Procure liability insurance if not provided at Internship Site (see FAQs/Appendix J).
+- A. Read the Internship Handbook. - B. Attend mandatory internship orientation meeting on November 9, 2020. - C. Complete 4 hours of AIDS/HIV training (see FAQ's/Appendix J). - D. Attend the Internship Fair sponsored by The Seattle School on Friday, January 29, 2021 at 9:30am-12pm. - E. Secure an internship that meets the requirements of The Seattle School. - F. Complete the Internship Site Agreement (Appendix A), and the Supervisor Guidelines (Appendix B). - G. Procure liability insurance if not provided at Internship Site (see FAQs/Appendix J).

-Submit the following documents to the Registrar no later than Tuesday July 7th, 2020 to start in Fall Trimester, or October 14th, 2020 to start in Winter Trimester(please note special limitations to starting internships in the spring term on page 3):
+Submit the following documents to the Registrar no later than Monday July 12th, 2021 to start in Fall Trimester, or October 11th, 2021 to start in Winter Trimester(please note special limitations to starting internships in the Winter term on page 3):

-- Internship Site Agreement
+- o Internship Site Agreement

-- Supervisor Guidelines
+- o Supervisor Guidelines

 - HIPAA Patient/Client Rights

-- Copy of liability insurance - AIDS training completion
+- Copy of liability insurance - $\circ \quad \text{AIDS training completion} \\$